aws/aws-lc/util/backport/README.md

 util/backport/backport analyze
 ```

-With no arguments this analyzes your branch's commits since `origin/main`.
+With no arguments this analyzes your branch's commits since the mainline.
 Several
 commits are read as their net change, so a fix split across commits is judged as a
 whole.